 We affirm our desire to follow the example and teaching of our Lord Jesus Christ, by the guidance of His Spirit; and to witness to His love, and serve His world, by the consecration of our talents, time and means.

-and, by God's grace, we seek fellowship with all other Christian Churches, praying and working unity throughout the world.
+We acknowledge our Church to be part of the United Reformed Church; to be in a Local Ecumenical Covenant with All Saints Church, and, by God's grace, we seek fellowship with all other Christian Churches, praying and working unity throughout the world.

-- The United Reformed Church
+The United Reformed Church

 What is special about the United Reformed Church?

-- How our church works
+How our church works